Last updated on September 26th, 2017 at 04:21 pm

 As a formal trade hub and industrial city you can imagine that the railway has always played quite a significant role in Glasgow.
 Glasgow Central Tour is a guided tour to the historical platforms underneath today’s central railway station and is run my Paul Lyons, who is a former Scotrail employee.

-What started as a one-off event for an Open Days event, has quickly turned into one of Glasgow’s most popular tours!
+What started as a one-off event for an Open Days event, has quickly turned into one of the most popular Glasgow tours!

 Read more: Glasgow Central Tour review